-The cast includes Lloyd Whitlock from The Invisible Ray (1936), The Fighting Devil Dogs (1938), Mysterious Doctor Satan (1940), Bob Kortman (Island of Lost Souls) and Karl Dane from The Mysterious Island (1929, review).
+The cast includes Lloyd Whitlock from The Invisible Ray (1936, review), The Fighting Devil Dogs (1938), Mysterious Doctor Satan (1940), Bob Kortman (Island of Lost Souls) and Karl Dane from The Mysterious Island (1929, review).

 The Whispering Shadow.
 Serial.
 1933, USA.
 Directed by Robert Clark, Albert Herman.
 Written by Barney A. Sarecky, George Morgan, Norman S. Hall, Colbert Clark, Wyndham Gittens.
 Starring: Bela Lugosi, Robert Warwick, Viva Tattersall, Malcolm McGregor, Henry B. Walthall, Ethel Clayton, Roy D’Arcy, Karl Dane, Lloyd Whitlock, Bob Kortman, Lafe McKee.
 Music: Lee Zahler.
 Cinematography: Edgar Lyons, Ernest Miller.
 Produced by Nat Levine, J. Laurence Wickland for Mascot.